Table of Contents

 Sample Size and Population Size

-- Sample Size: The number of individuals or items selected from the population.
-A larger sample size typically leads to more accurate estimates of population parameters.
+): The number of individuals or items selected from the population.
+A larger

 Sampling Error

-Sampling error is the difference between the sample statistic and the population parameter due to the fact that the sample is only a subset of the population.
-This error decreases as the sample size increases.
+Sampling error is the difference between the sample statistic and the population parameter.
+It decreases as increases:

 What Is Hypothesis Testing?

-Hypothesis testing is a statistical method used to make inferences or decisions about population parameters based on sample data.
-It involves testing a claim or assumption about a population using data collected from a sample.
+Hypothesis testing is a statistical method to make inferences about population parameters based on sample data.
+Key steps:

 Null and Alternative Hypotheses